ElectroTechnique/electrotechnique.github.io/README.md

 KNOWN ISSUES
 - Plugging in a MIDI controller may alter current patch settings.
 Arturia Minilab sends its current panel control settings when plugged in, causing MIDI CC messages to be received by TSynth.
 - MIDI In DIN doesn't like MIDI Clock signals which get mixed up with note on/off and CC messages, so it's set not to listen to MIDI Clock.
 MIDI Host and client USB is fine.
+This is an issue being investigated.